cap-js-community/feature-toggle-library/docs/usage/index.md

 ## Initialization for Non-CAP Projects

-You will need to use the corresponding filepath, in order to initialize the feature toggles instance.
+Other projects will need to use the corresponding filepath, in order to initialize the feature toggles instance in code.

 ```javascript
 const pathlib = require("path");